daudix/daudix.one/_posts/2023-06-12-gemini-exploring-the-cozy-world-of-capsules-and-space.md

 ## ASCII

-ASCII art is a good way to give your Gemlog (this is how blogs hosted at Gemini are called) more personality and make them more fun
+<abbr title="American Standard Code for Information Interchange">ASCII</abbr> art is a good way to give your Gemlog (this is how blogs hosted at Gemini are called) more personality and make them more fun

-ASCII art is with us from around 1966, and was invented in large part because early printers often lacked graphics ability and thus, characters were used in place of graphic marks that couldn't display normal images, ASCII art was also used in early e-mail when images could not be embedded [2]
+ASCII art is with us from around 1966, and was invented in large part because early printers often lacked graphics ability and thus, characters were used in place of graphic marks that couldn't display normal images, ASCII art was also used in early e-mail when images could not be embedded [^2]

-ASCII art is used to-date, sometimes as a braille art (you likely seen one of these), as image converted to ASCII, as text banners or as emoticons :‑) [3]
+ASCII art is used to-date, sometimes as a braille art (you likely seen one of these), as image converted to ASCII, as text banners or as emoticons :‑) [^3]

 Image to ASCII is very common, and you can easily make one yourself!